 Liverpool is a vibrant city with an impressive cultural heritage dating back to when it was one of Britains most significant cities.
 In 2008, the city bagged the title of the European Capital of Culture and in 2004 the city’s Pier Head Waterfront was included in UNESCO’s World Heritage Site list.
 The city is made exciting by its on-going program of urban regeneration that is transforming the once dilapidated city into one of the most beautiful cities in northern England.

 When you are making a return journey you may think that booking a return ticket is best but check the prices of 2 single tickets and an open return before purchasing to find out which is cheapest.
 If you use Split My Fare we will look at the different combinations for you and sell you the cheapest option available.

-The main railway station is Liverpool Lime Street and it's well-served by regular rail services coming from Birmingham New Street station, London Euston and the stations of Manchester, Newcastle, York, Nottingham, and Leeds.
-It is a terminus station for the West Coast Main Line and the direct journey to London can be as little as 2 hours 1 minute.
+The biggest station is Liverpool Lime Street and it's well-served by regular rail services coming from Birmingham New Street, London Euston and the stations of Manchester, Newcastle, York, Nottingham, and Leeds.
+It is a terminus station for the West Coast Line and the direct journey to London can be as little as 2 hours 1 minute.
 The Liverpool Lime Street station is a sought after attraction made from impressive glass and steel, it is a perfect example of Victorian architecture.